Bmaina/Bmaina-PhyState/README.md

 # PhyState

-**Physical Reality Assurance** — verifying what AI agents believe about the physical world.
+**Physical Reality Assurance**- verifying what AI agents believe about the physical world.

 PhyState is a verification layer for lenders and insurers who rely on AI agents to make decisions about physical assets they can't see.
-It checks whether what the agent believes is happening on the ground is actually true — using independent satellite evidence — before money moves.
+It checks whether what the agent believes is happening on the ground is actually true — using independent satellite evidence, before money moves.

 **Live site:** https://bmaina.github.io/phystate *(update once deployed)*